Electrolysis of water: Equations

-The same half-reactions can be balanced with the base as listed below.
-Not all half-reactions must be balanced with acid or base.
-Many do, like the listed oxidation or reduction of water.
-Half reactions must be balanced with either acid or base.
-Acid-balanced reactions predominate in acidic (low pH) solutions, while base-balanced reactions predominate in basic (high pH) solutions.
+The two half-reactions, reduction and oxidation, are coupled to form a balanced system.
+In order to balance each half-reaction, the water needs to be acidic or basic.
+In the presence of acid, the equations are:

+In the presence of base, the equations are:

 Combining either half reaction pair yields the same overall decomposition of water into oxygen and hydrogen:

-Overall reaction: 2 H2O(l) → 2 H2(g) + O2(g)

-The number of hydrogen molecules produced is twice the number of oxygen molecules.
-Assuming equal temperature and pressure for both gases, the produced hydrogen gas has, therefore, twice the volume of the produced oxygen gas.
+The number of hydrogen molecules produced is thus twice the number of oxygen molecules, in keeping with the facts that both hydrogen and oxygen are diatomic molecules and water molecules contain twice as many hydrogen atoms as oxygen atoms.
+Assuming equal temperature and pressure for both gases, volume is proportional to moles, so twice as large a volume of hydrogen gas is produced as oxygen gas.
 The number of electrons pushed through the water is twice the number of generated hydrogen molecules and four times the number of generated oxygen molecules.

 Thermodynamics

 The decomposition of pure water into hydrogen and oxygen at standard temperature and pressure is not favorable in thermodynamic terms.